 How to avoid business rates on empty property

-Home News How to avoid business rates on empty property
+Home Blogs and News How to avoid business rates on empty property

 Under the 2007 Rating (Empty Properties) Act, most commercial property owners are subject to empty property business rates after just three months of their building becoming vacant.
 These are payable on any occupiable non-domestic properties, such as shops, offices, and industrial buildings.
 With commercial property vacancies at a four year high—one in 10 UK shops are now empty—local authorities collect over £1bn a year in empty property business rates.